-Sarla Performance Fibers Limited ( Your Company ) is engaged in the businessof Specialty Yarn from Past 24 Years having with 2 Manufacturing Plants at Silvassa UT ofDadra & Nagar Haveli and 1 Dyeing Plant at Vapi Gujarat and Wholly Owned Subsidiaries(WOS) at British Virgin Islands (BVI) and United States of America (USA) with Group sCorporate Office situated at Mumbai.
+Sarla Performance Fibers Limited ("Your Company") is engaged in the businessof Specialty Yarn from Past 24 Years having with 2 Manufacturing Plants at Silvassa UT ofDadra & Nagar Haveli and a Dyeing Plant at Vapi Gujarat and Wholly Owned Subsidiaries(WOS) at British Virgin Islands (BVI) and United States of America (USA) with Group'sCorporate Office situated at Mumbai.

 FINANCIAL SUMMARY HIGHLIGHTS